zeek/zeek-docs/doc/script-reference/autogenerated-file-analyzer-index.rst

    See :rfc:`6960` for more details on OCSP.

-   :f: The file.
+   :param f: The file.

-   :ext: The parsed extension (same format as X.509 extensions).
+   :param ext: The parsed extension (same format as X.509 extensions).

-   :global_resp: T if extension encountered in the global response (in ResponseData),
+   :param global_resp: T if extension encountered in the global response (in ResponseData),
                 F when encountered in a SingleResponse.

    .. zeek:see:: ocsp_request ocsp_request_certificate ocsp_response_status